jadenstock/MCTS-for-UTTT/docs/roadmap.md

   - Customizable UI themes
   - Sound effects and animations

+- add invoke option for running on different port.

 ## Known Bugs

 ### Critical

 ### Performance

+- I am not sure that the AI is fully searching towards the end game.
+Maybe when victories and loses are in sight something breaks.

 ## Infrastructure & Data

+- Game seems to break if you reach a drawn game ending with all boards filled

 ### Game Logging
 - Implement comprehensive game logging system